-This policy may be transferred (for a minimal fee) to subsequent purchasers during a period of two (2) years from the date of delivery to the original retail purchaser.
-This warranty does not cover the gelcoat nor any other components fastened or applied to the dash.
-Gelcoat discoloration, blisters, and cracks are not considered structural defects.
+The above Lifetime Limited Warranty Policy may be transferred (for a minimal fee) to subsequent purchasers during a period of five (5) years from the date of delivery to the original retail purchaser.

+Exception: The Lifetime and Transferable warranties do not cover the gelcoat nor any other components fastened or applied to the dash, hull or deck Gelcoat discoloration, blisters, and cracks are not considered structural defects.